Magic (UK radio station): Magic Christmas / Magic 100% Christmas

 In late 2017, a slot on the Digital One multiplex which had been occupied since the summer by Kiss Fresh was temporarily used by a Christmas music station under the Magic Christmas banner; it was one of two festive stations available on D1 that year, with Heart Extra making its annual switch to Heart Extra Christmas around the same time.
 (During 2018, this capacity was used by Absolute Radio 90s, and since February 2019 the space has been occupied by Kisstory).
 In December 2018 and 2019, the main Magic station flipped to an all-Christmas playlist, and so a discrete Christmas station was not provided.

 Magic 100% Christmas was launched online in August 2020, several months earlier than previous Christmas music stations in order to, according to Bauer, help lift the mood of the nation in the COVID-19 pandemic.
 Unlike the earlier Magic Christmas, this service did not broadcast on DAB.

 On 1 September 2025, Magic Christmas was launched on DAB and online, 115 days before 25 December.

+On 17 September 2026, Magic Christmas launches on DAB once again for 100 days before 25 December.